 2 Turn up the heat to medium-high and add the clams.
 Cover the pot and steam the clams until they open, about 5 to 8 minutes.
 Occasionally shake the pan to help them cook.
 Discard the stubborn (aka unopened) ones.

 3 Turn down the heat to medium-low and remove the lid.
-Pour the wine over the clams and cook for 1 minute, until the flavors combine.
+Pour the vodka over the clams and cook for 1 minute, until the flavors combine.
 Using a slotted spoon, remove the clams to a side dish and cover them to keep warm.

 4 Cook the liquid until the wine reduces by one-third.
 Remove from the heat and stir in the parsley and basil.
 Add the sea salt.